The search found 589 results in 5.971 seconds.

 In 1853, Hormuzad Rassam discovered fragments of an ancient Sumerian text which is now considered to be the first great work of literature our civilization ever produced.
 After its translation it was published in 1870 by George Smith.
 Although read by serious Mesopotamia scholars far and wide, it was generally consigned to oblivion in the popular press.

 jim willis - 20/08/2018 - 16:33

-...
-It has been suggested that the concept of gladiatorial games has its roots in the Etruscans, the predecessors of the Romans.
-In Etruscan society, gladiatorial games were supposed to be part of the funerary rituals honoring the dead.
-Thus, ...
+... – gladiatorial combats.
+The Origins of Gladiatorial Games The concept of gladiatorial games has its roots in the Etruscans, the predecessors of the Romans.
+In Etruscan society, gladiatorial games were supposed to be part of the funerary rituals ...

 ... of its former glory, just in time for the 1896 Olympic Games.
 The Panathenaic Stadium is a historical monument ... occupied by an ancient Greek stadium where the Panathenaic Games were held once every four years.
 Thanks to the ... restored to a version of its former glory when the Olympic Games were revived at the end of the 19 th century.
 Aerial ...